leenash02/COOBOT/README.md

-RESOURCES
+**RESOURCES

-1. ** The Javascript scraper used: : https://github.com/spinlud/linkedin-jobs-scraper
+1. ** The training dataset (student resumes) was obtained from: https://www.kaggle.com/maitrip/resumes
-2. * The training dataset (student resumes) was obtained from: https://www.kaggle.com/maitrip/resumes
+2. *** The Javascript scraper used: : https://github.com/spinlud/linkedin-jobs-scraper